mazal/untrammeled-penny/README.md

 untrammeled-penny ⬩ DEMO: a trial using blockquote w/in lists
 ===================

 While attempting routine documentation in Markdown, a number of **edge cases** presented themselves.
-This "README.md" file is faux or trial README, using some of the edge-cases encountered, namely: Nesting a blockquote w/in a list element; Nesting lists w/in a blockquote element; Deploying footnotes (understanding footnotes, while simply starting to make use of them!); Strikethrough; Old style title line (?);
+In essence, this "README.md" file is faux or trial README, using a number of the edge-cases encountered, namely: Nesting a blockquote w/in list element; Nesting a list w/in blockquote element; Deploying footnotes (understanding footnotes, while simply starting to make use of them!); Strikethrough; Old style title line (?).

 ## Contained in This Document
-- Example 1
+- Example 1: Nested blockquote w/in list element
-- Example 2
+- Example 2: Nested list w/in a blockquote element
-- Example 3
+- Example 3: Nested list w/in blockquote (poor markdown)
-- Example 4
+- Example 4: footnote sample
-- Example 5
+- Example 5: footnote sample
 - Notes: troubleshooting, tips, & quirks
 - Tools used
 - Resources